adventuremomblog

 139 E Main St, Harbor Springs, MI

-You may recognize the ice cream chain but the original was located in Petoskey across from Harbor Springs on the Little Traverse Bay.
+You may recognize the ice cream chain, but the original is in Petoskey, across from Harbor Springs on the Little Traverse Bay.

 Tom's Mom's Cookies Harbor Springs